-The subject has a strong practical component with a five-day field camp during the mid-semester break involving student-led environmental monitoring.
+The subject has a strong practical component with a five-day field camp during the week before the mid-semester break involving student-led environmental monitoring.
 There is also a semester long project to design and implement an environmental monitoring program supported by weekly practice classes.

 Component skills taught in this subject: